Communicating extraterrestrial intelligence (CETI) interaction models based on the Drake Equation: Interstellar civilization interaction – a definition

 \section{Interstellar civilization interaction – a definition}

 The interaction, or at least awareness, between at least two interstellar technological civilizations is the ostensible goal of all types of SETI.
 How this could possibly affect the dynamics of a postulated wider interstellar community is the subject of countless works of fiction as well as philosophical and scientific essays.
+Here we will make a simplifying assumption that any two CETI that meet the previous threshold of being within $L/2$ light-years distance can and will interact.
+While this is a broad assumption, it will allow us to model and interpret the dynamics of interaction even though in it may not be a given that CETI interact in any meaningful way, even if they are close in terms of interstellar differences.

 In a basic sense, interaction over long time frames can be defined in many ways, but in terms of the Drake equation, we will define the effects of interaction (or lack of effects) by the statistical dependence between the average communicating lifetime $L$ based on the number of coexisting civilizations $N$.
 Therefore, if $I_{\Delta t}(N,L)$ is defined as the mutual information between the number of co-existing civilizations and their average lifetime over a measured period $\Delta t$, a basic quantification of the presence of interaction effects on the Drake Equation is